 Leona Mitchell Itinerary

 When Leona Mitchell was growing up in Enid, her outstanding vocal abilities were showcased all over town.
 Hit the road and discover the venues and classrooms where Mitchell’s voice came to life.
 Travel Leona Mitchell Boulevard and discover the school where she learned to play piano and violin and where her talent was first recognized.
-Continue on the journey to browse a museum showcasing pieces of the singer’s life and career.

 Stop 1: Emerson Junior High